Proxy Reconstruction Pre-training for Ramp Flow Prediction at Highway Interchanges: Introduction

-To address these gaps, we propose the Spatio-Temporal Decoupled Autoencoder (STDAE) for ramp flow reconstruction.
-The framework is inspired by Masked Autoencoders (MAEs) \citep{he2022masked}, but it introduces a cross-modal reconstruction pretraining task to bridge the ramp ``real-time blind spot.''
-It operates in two stages: (1) mapping learning, where the model reconstructs historical ramp flows from mainline flows, forcing it to learn spatiotemporal mappings; and (2) downstream prediction, where the learned representations are transferred for accurate ramp flow forecasting.
-The framework requires only real-time mainline data, even if incomplete, making it highly practical.
+To address these gaps, this paper proposes the Spatio-Temporal Decoupled Autoencoder (STDAE) for ramp flow reconstruction.
+The framework is inspired by Masked Autoencoders (MAEs) \cite{he2022masked}, but fundamentally differs in its core objective.
+While classical MAE focuses on intra-modal self-reconstruction, using partial data to reconstruct missing parts of the same sequence, our approach introduces a proxy reconstruction pre-training task.
+This acts as a cross-regional mapping reconstruction.
+It operates in two stages: (1) mapping learning, where the model reconstructs historical ramp flows exclusively from observable mainline flows.
+The proxy reconstruction does not merely learn the internal distribution of a single traffic flow.
+More importantly, it forces the model to capture the complex physical and spatial mapping relationships between the mainline and the ramps, effectively bridging the "real-time blind spot"; and (2) downstream prediction, where the learned representations are transferred for accurate ramp flow forecasting.
+The framework requires only real-time mainline data when deployed, even if incomplete, making it highly practical.
 Its design not only addresses missing input data but also improves adaptability and generalization across diverse interchanges.